atablash/salgo/README.md

 They are different from `std` Allocators:
 * They're only for fixed size objects, no arrays.
 * They return handles instead of pointers.
+* To retrieve an object by handle, allocator object is required.
 * They don't separate allocation and destruction.
 * Allocators are allowed to move their elements to different memory locations (but handles don't change).
 Such allocators are called **non-persistent**.
+* Allocators generally auto-destruct their objects when they are destructed.
+One exception is `salgo::Salgo_From_Std_Allocator` wrapper that relies on the underlying implementation.

 > NOTE
 >